 The museum and the open-air exhibition areas are accessible with assistance.
 Meadow and rock ground in the open-air exhibition areas.
-Steps: none in the Museum, there are steps in the three reconstructed Copper Age huts.
+Steps: none in the Museum, there are steps in three of the Neolitic houses and on Course 3.
 Five handicapped parking spaces directly at the entrance.

 We have a shady area in the Museum’s outdoor area reserved for your dog.
 It is not permitted to bring animals along in your visit through the archeoParc.
 Please inquire at the counter.

 Both the Museum and the outdoor area have numerous places for sitting along the visiting route.
 There are no steps in the Museum.
 For more detailed information see the Italian website Alto Adige per Tutti.